Ratcliff

 Ratcliff or Ratcliffe is a locality in the London Borough of Tower Hamlets.
 It lies on the north bank of the River Thames between Limehouse (to the east), and Shadwell (to the west).
-The place name is no longer commonly used.

 History

 Etymology and origin

-The name Ratcliffe derives from the small sandstone cliff that stood above the surrounding marshes, it had a red appearance, hence Red-cliffe.
+The name Ratcliff is first known from a record of 1294 as Rede clive; other early variants include Radeclyve (1305) and la Redeclyve juxta Stubenheth [Stepney] (1307).
+It has been interpreted as red slope or cliff.
+"The name must have been given to the slight rise up from the Thames bank to the level ground up above.
+The reason for the epithet red is not clear".
+According to the Oxford English Dictionary the Old English word rede, apart from the colour red, can mean "reed" and "an anchorage for ships", while rade can mean "a path or way between different places".
+The name Redriff or Redriffe (Rotherhithe) was applied to the opposite shore of the Thames until the late 18th century.

 Ratcliff was historically part of the Manor and Ancient Parish of Stepney.
 The place name Stepney evolved from Stybbanhyð, first recorded around AD 1000.
 Stybbanhyð probably translates into modern English as "Stybba's hithe (landing place)", with Stybba the individual who owned the Manor (estate).
 The hithe itself is thought to have been at Ratcliff, just under 1/2 mi south of St Dunstan's Church.

+As there is no current Ratcliff administrative unit, and there is no current railway station bearing the name, the place name is not as commonly used as it once was.